If you cannot break links in Excel® then follow these steps (backup your file first):

 - Rename the ZIP file from extension .zip to .xlsx

-Some of these problems can be fixed with the free trial of the fix and speed up Excel® files tools.
+Some of these problems can be fixed with our add-in: fix and speed up Excel® files tools FREE ADD-IN.

 Lets go through each of those steps in more detail to make sure you can break links.

 a) When the active sheet is protected and you try to edit links the BREAK LINK button will be grayed out.
 You will need to unprotect this sheet or go to another sheet before you try and break links.